splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-pivotal-cloudfoundry.rst

 BOSH release
 =========================

-If deployed using the BOSH release, the Collector acts as a :new-page:`Loggregator Firehose nozzle <https://docs.pivotal.io/tiledev/2-2/nozzle.html>`.
+If deployed using the BOSH release, the Collector acts as a :new-page:`Loggregator Firehose nozzle <https://docs.pivotal.io/tiledev/2-2/nozzle.html>`, which is one of the architectures Cloud Foundry uses to emit logs and metrics.

 Dependencies
 ----------------------------------